 The Book of the Book: Some Works and

-Projections about the Book and Writing
+Projections about the Book and Writing2

 Edited by Jerome Rothenberg and Steven Clay